Are you looking for a simple, yet inexpensive storage solution for your bikes in the garage?

 Once you have marked the center of the board for where the hooks will be placed you are ready to move to the next step.

-Next place the 2×6 board onto the wall in your predetermined location.
+Next, place the 2×6 board onto the wall in your predetermined location.

 TIP: It helps to use clamps to keep the bottom of the board in place.

-Use a level to level the board.
+Use a level to align the board properly.

 Once the board is level, secure the screws into the studs in the wall.

-Now that the 2×6 board is secured to the wall you can drill the holes to install the hooks to the board.
+Now that the 2×6 board is secured to the wall, you can drill the holes to install the hooks to the board.

-Drill holes onto the premarked spots for where each hook will be placed (remember it is in the center of the board).
+Drill holes onto the premarked spots where each hook will be placed (remember it is in the center of the board).
 The size of the hole will be based on the hook you are using.

 TIP: The hooks usually come with instructions on what size of drill bit to use.

-TIP: Screw the hooks until the coating is at the board and the hook is sideways (left and right).
+TIP: Screw the hooks until the coating is at the board and the hook is sideways (left and right)

 Now that the hooks are in place, you can place your bikes onto the hooks.

-I want you to know that there are other bike storage solutions that you can have in your garage and some might be a better solution for you depending on your garage.
+There are other bike storage solutions that you can have in your garage and some might be a better solution for you depending on your garage.

 THE FULL PROJECT VIDEO: